 This is something my math professor said to me that helped me feel more confidant.
 She said to think of myself as a math goddess.
 So, I made this bookmark to remind myself.Math Goddess (110 downloads)

 That same math professor, her favorite mathematician is Paul Erdős.
 I made this bookmark for her using an Erdős quote.Paul Erdos (100 downloads)

 15. Zork (Bonus)

 I have found cross stitch to be one of my most engrossing hobbies.
 When I stitch time seems to stand still.
-It requires focus, concentration, and an attention to detail.
+It requires focus, concentration, and attention to detail.
 I love that I’m able to express my love of mathematics so creatively by designing new patterns.
 I hope you have downloaded some of them today.
-If you do stitch a project please send me an image either through email email@example.com or on Twitter @susan_silver.
+If you do stitch a project please send me an image either or .